 The film shows the grinding poverty of the late 1960s.
 Many of the same problems that still plague urban youth today are portrayed: single-parent families, sons without fathers, bullying, and crime, to name but a few.
 The cat is stand-in for the Christ child, and really for all us born into this world and dependent upon the kindness of others for our survival.
 J.T. captures a moment in time and serves as a historical snapshot of mid-century inner-city poverty in the United States.
-Recognized for its excellence in writing, J.T. won a Peabody Award in 1970.
+Author Jane Wagner, also a lyricist, originally wrote J.T. as a ballad before writing the story.
+Recognized for its excellence in writing, the book won a Peabody Award in 1970.
 It is presented below from the Aeolus 13 Umbra YouTube channel:

 Baby boomers will notice some familiar names and faces from classic 1970s TV shows and film.
 J.T. himself is played by Kevin Hooks, a prominent cast member on The White Shadow; Ja'net DuBois, the outspoken next-door neighbor on Good Times, is J.T’s mother; and Gordon Parks Jr., who later directed Super Fly (1972), was the on-set photographer and his photos, which can be seen in the book, help create a realistic portrayal of inner-city life.
 Additionally, Holland Taylor, from Two and a Half Men, turns up as J.T.'s teacher.
 On a side note, comic actress Lily Tomlin, impressed by J.T.’s author Jane Wagner’s writing, invited Wagner to work with her on a project.
 The two fell in love and have been together for over forty years.